 Remove the dough from the freezer and place the cookies about two inches apart on your prepared baking sheets.

 Bake the cookies from frozen for 10-12 minutes.
 The cookies are done once the edges are slightly golden, but the tops still look wet.
-If you bake both baking sheets at the same time, you might need an additional 2 minutes of baking time.

 Let the cookies cool on the sheets for about 10 minutes before transferring them to a cooling rack.